Matteaocha/Asset-Mate/README.md

 UPDATES:
 1) The babel es6 transformer now handles React too
 2) Calling watch on gulp now watches all files in directories alongside js/scss/css globs
+3) You can now specify an 's3CacheControl' option to set the default cache-control header on all the assets

 ###How it works
 1) You fill in a manifest of your source-tree assets, and desired destinations